 John: It always happens when we’re traveling.

-Jim: I’m thinking of the husband now, man.
+Jim: I’m thinking of the husbands now, man.
 Help.

 Shauna: Yes.
 And, I mean, there wasn’t much he could do.

-Shauna: So, you know, called the police, filed a report.
-But I had to drive the van home with the glass and the missing backpacks.
-And we got home and got the kids set up with – I don’t know – movie, Legos – I don’t even know at that point.
+Shauna: So, you know, called the police, filed a report, but I had to drive the van home with the glass and the missing backpacks.
 It was a dark moment.
-I wanted the windows closed, I wanted the door locked, and I didn’t want to go outside for a few days.
+I wanted the windows closed.
+I wanted the door locked, and I didn’t wanna go outside for a few days.

 Jim: What were you feeling?